What is Depreciation On Equipment?

 - Book Value: Cost value minus resale value is book value.

-- A Lifetime of Equipment: This is either predicted based on market research or mostly the government provides a list of life span for each vehicle or equipment.
+- A Lifetime of Equipment: Prediction of this is basis the market research, or mostly the government provides a list of life span for each vehicle or equipment.

 - Method of Depreciation: This is generally decided by the management and calculated until the life span of the asset